uconneeb/outreach/community-outreach.md

 ## Bug Week Outreach

-As a part of the "bug week" outreach event hosted by the collections department in 2022, the Knutie lab (<a> https://www.knutielab.com </a> ) had a table where people of all ages could learn about nest parasites or box nesting birds.
+As a part of the "bug week" outreach event hosted by the collections department in 2022, the Knutie lab (<a href="url">https://www.knutielab.com</a>) organized a table where people of all ages could learn about nest parasites or box nesting birds.
 There was a plushie parasite "nest" where kids could fill out a "field notes" sheet based on what they saw, a coloring sheet, and information about joining the lab's community science project as a nest box landlord.

+Click on this link for photos and materials from the event: zip-files/parasite-day.zip

 <hr class="major"/>